l1cacheDell/l1cacheDell/README.md

 # Why I use python
 My starting language is C++, and I considered C++ the best programming language and despise any other languages.
 I have heard that Linus Torvalds considers C++ the worst language, but I was still immersed in the coolest grammar C++ contains.

-As time went by and my programming knowledge got deeper, I gradually knew that a lot of things need to be take into consideration when developing software or something else except **Speed**.
-C++ is quick when running but not quick in developing because many needs to be defined and rewritten.
-Garbage-Collection should also be considered. in short, C++ has countless limitations.
+As time went by and my programming knowledge got deeper, I gradually knew that a lot of things need to be considered when developing software except **Speed**.
+C++ is quick when running but not quick in developing because many wheels needs to be defined and rewritten.
+Garbage-Collection should also be considered, which C++ doesn't contain. in short, C++ has countless limitations.
 > Life is short, I use python.

 > Velified python when youthful; Understand python when growing up; Use python when getting mature.